oguimbal/jcool-docs/known-variables.md

 # Variables  {docsify-ignore-all}

-Variables are all the facts that could be usefull to justice.cool during mediation
+Variables are all the facts that could be useful to justice.cool during mediation

 <vue>
     <template>